amdad121/covid-19-bangladesh-live/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/covid-19-bd-live` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Go to Appearance->Widget & see the name of Corona Related Widget.
-1. Now just drag & drop any sidebar & you have just done the activiction process.
+1. Now just drag & drop any sidebar & you have just done the activation process.

 == Frequently Asked Questions ==